xebiaWidget/searchWidgetAngular1/README.md

 3. npm install
 4. bower install
 5.  gulp `Enter`
-   it will start the application on `http://localhost:8080/`
+     -> it will start the application on `http://localhost:8080/`

-A step by step series of examples that tell you have to get a development env running

-open command prompt and point to your project directory and run the following commands

-npm install
-gulp
-it will run server on localhost:3000.

-Note: currently supporting chrome only